przemek83/qwtble/README.md

 As a result of compilation dynamic lib should be created along with headers dir.

-To familiarize yourself how to use it as external project via CMake, you may check how it is done in my other project called Volbx.
+Check my other project called Volbx to familiarize yourself how to use it via CMake.

 ## Used tools and libs
 | Tool |  Windows | Lubuntu |